lkankowski/arduino-multi-relay/README.md

 ```

 ## Simple two mono-stable switch for one relay
-Relay is connected to pin 12, buttons are connected to pins 11 and 10, relay is triggered to ON using HIGN state, buttons are mono-stable
+Relay is connected to pin 12, buttons are connected to pins 11 and 10, relay is triggered to ON using HIGH state, buttons are mono-stable
 ```
 RelayButton myRelayButtons[] = {
     {12, 11, HIGH, MONO_STABLE}